+Hungary maintains 65 or so border road crossings with its neighbours.
 Border formalities with Austria, Slovenia and Slovakia are virtually nonexistent.
-However, one may only enter or leave Hungary via designated border crossing points during opening hours if travelling to/from Croatia, Romania, Ukraine or Serbia, especially since, in the wake of the Syrian refugee crisis, a controversial border wall now stretches along Hungary's border with Serbia and Croatia.
+However, you may only enter or leave Hungary via designated border crossing points during opening hours when travelling to/from the non-Schengen nations of Croatia, Romania, Ukraine and Serbia.
+In the wake of the Syrian refugee crisis, a controversial border wall now stretches along Hungary's border with Serbia and Croatia.
 For the latest on border formalities, check www.police.hu.

-The usual allowances apply to duty-free goods purchased outside the EU:
+The following allowances apply to duty-free goods purchased outside the EU:

 - 200 cigarettes, 50 cigars or 250g of loose tobacco